quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Ignore Order:

 : An 8-bit field representing a boolean truth value.
-This field MUST have the value 0x00 (representing `false`) or 0x01 (representing `true`).
 This field can be set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer observes reordering ({{reordering}}).
+  The value of this field MUST be 0x00 (representing `false`) or 0x01 (representing `true`).
 Receipt of any other value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 ACK_FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission if an ACK_FREQUENCY frame with a larger Sequence Number value